Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 Performance Optimization & FOUC Mitigation

 Flash of Unstyled Content (FOUC) occurs when CSS variable resolution lags behind DOM painting.
-The mitigation pipeline involves inlining critical theme variables in the <head>, deferring non-critical token sheets, and utilizing content-visibility for below-the-fold components.
-A dedicated implementation guide for Implementing prefers-color-scheme without FOUC outlines the exact script injection order and CSS containment strategies required to maintain sub-50ms render readiness.
-Continuous integration pipelines must enforce these constraints through automated performance budgets.
+The mitigation pipeline involves inlining critical theme variables in the <head> and deferring non-critical token sheets.
+A dedicated implementation guide for implementing prefers-color-scheme without FOUC outlines the exact script injection order and CSS containment strategies required to maintain sub-50ms render readiness.

 Critical Rendering Path Configuration

 To guarantee zero FOUC, theme resolution must occur before the first paint.
-The following configuration enforces render-blocking priority for critical tokens while deferring heavy component styles.
+The following pattern inlines critical tokens and defers heavy component styles.

 <style>